 While hell is the ultimate consequence of those who relish sin and reject God, God’s “wants all people to be saved and to come to a knowledge of the truth” (1 Tim 2:4).
 He is “patient” with us, “not wanting anyone to perish, but everyone to come to repentance” (2 Pet 3:9).

-By Zach Breitenbach, Assistant Director of Room For Doubt and an adjunct teacher at Lincoln Christian University and Rich Knopp, Director of Room For Doubt and Professor of Philosophy & Christian Apologetics at LCU.
+By Zach Breitenbach, Director of the Worldview Center at Connection Pointe in Brownsburg, IN and the former Associate Director of Room For Doubt and Rich Knopp, Director of Room For Doubt and Professor of Philosophy & Christian Apologetics at LCU.